-Under the advisement of a faculty member and supervision of heath care professional, the student will work or otherwise actively participate in a community-based healthcare setting.
+Units: 1-4 When Offered: As offered Under the advisement of a faculty member and supervision of heath care professional, the student will work or otherwise actively participate in a community-based healthcare setting.
 Variable units may be earned in any one semester.

-Prerequisite(s): Health Science major, and Junior or Senior status
+Repeatable: May be repeated for a maximum of six (6) units Grade Type: Letter Grade Prerequisite(s): Health Science major, and Junior or Senior status